-To begin the process, simply enter an IP in the search bar (or advanced search) and press enter.
+To begin the process, simply enter an IP or a Domain name in the search bar (or Advanced search) and press enter.
 You will see your Security Score results on the top section of the page.

 Security Score currently works in simplified form, displaying vulnerabilities connected to hosts (IPs).
 We are currently working on updating this part of our service.

-*Target – A target must be an IP.
+*Target – A target must be an IP or domain.

 *Assets – Assets include everything that belongs to a given target.
 For example: if a target is a company, its assets are its devices, network elements, software technologies, etc.